Blog: Cooler Air Sweeps In! Plus, Tracking The Tropics!

+We’ll see a mix of sun and clouds.
+There will be a little higher chance for scattered showers and storms, but it won’t be a washout.
+We’ll heat up on Monday to the upper 80s with high humidity.
+Then we’ll cool down for a few more days around mid-week.

-In the tropics…There are two weak disturbances over in the eastern Atlantic.
+In the tropics…there are two weak disturbances over in the eastern Atlantic.
 They are riding the Easterlies, and they are steadily pushing west.
 They have low chances of formation.
-However, Potential Tropical Cyclone 9 is probably going to become a tropical depression or tropical storm in the next 24-48 hours.
+However, Potential Tropical Cyclone 9 is probably going to become a tropical depression or tropical storm in the next 24 to 48 hours.

 The forecast track for this feature has it moving over the northern Bahamas as a weak system.
 However it will likely bring some gusty winds and heavy rain to that area.
 They are going to be recovering for a long time there.
 So hopefully, the system stays minimal.
 After that, the system will likely become a tropical storm and head towards the east coast of Florida.
 There is pretty good agreement in the models for that track up to that point.

 However, the models are more split after the coast of Florida.
-Now the trend is for the system to move east/northeast and stay out to sea in the next 3-5 days.
+Now the trend is for the system to move east/northeast and stay out to sea in the next 3 to 5 days.

 That would be great for us in our region, but it’s still way too early to let our guard down.
 Remember, the forecast for Dorian a few days out was for the Gulf of Mexico.
 Then the forecast totally changed.
 So stay tuned for updates.